tmo1/sms-ie/README.md

 To enable the scheduled export of messages, call logs and / or contacts, enable the feature in the app's Settings, and select a time to export at and a directory to export to.
 (Optionally, select which of the various data types to export.)
 The app will then attempt to export the selected data to a new, datestamped file or files in the selected directory every day at the selected time.
 (See [the TODO section](#todo) below.)

+#### Retention

+When scheduled exports are enabled, the following option can be used to control retention:

+ - `delete_old_exports` - If this option is not enabled (the default), then any old exports will be left untouched (i.e., all exports are retained indefinitely).
+If it is enabled, then for each data type (contacts, call log, and messages), upon successful export, the app will try to delete any old exports (i.e., all files with names of the form `<data-type>-<yyyy-MM-dd>.json`, where `<data-type>` is the data type successfully exported, and `<yyyy-MM-dd>` is a datestamp).
+Selective retention of a subset of old exports can be accomplished by enabling this option in conjunction with the use of external software with snapshotting and selective retention functionality, such as [rsnapshot](https://rsnapshot.org/) or [borg](https://borgbackup.readthedocs.io/en/stable/usage/prune.html), running either on the local device, or on a system to which the exports are synced via software such as [Syncthing](https://syncthing.net/).
+This software should be scheduled to run between exports, and configured to preserve copies of the previous exports before the app deletes them following its next scheduled exports.

 ### Permissions

 To export messages, permission to read SMSs and Contacts is required (the need for the latter is explained below).
 The app will ask for these permissions on startup, if it does not already have them.